bch6179/AGPractice/KQTagDefine[Summary].md

 NoLearn
 #CoverElseSolution:
 AntiAttempToDrawCripy:
-instead of badassumption before you judge or fix , solution should apply for other hidden cases: work at office with the team,  Equalbut-24H
+instead of Mistakeassumption before you judge or fix , solution should apply for other hidden cases: work at office with the team,  Equalbut-24H

 work till 5:00am -late ->at home -> lazy